Fermi 1: Construction begins

-The official groundbreaking took place on the 8th as Strauss had stated.
+The official groundbreaking took place on August 8th as Strauss had stated.
 This led almost immediately to a lawsuit by the United Auto Workers (UAW), led by Walter Reuther.
 The McCullough report was made public in August, after the construction permit had been released.
 Reuther noted the concerns about reassembly after meltdown, stating "In everyday language, this means the reactor might convert itself into a small-scale atomic bomb."

 Cisler responded that the plant had only received a construction license, and that if safety concerns remained the operational license would not be granted.
 He then went on to claim the entire argument was politically motivated, telling the Detroit Free Press that "We are headed down the road to a socialist state" and that the people talking out against the design were "prepared to use any subterfuge to keep atomic power development in the hands of the government."
 He suggested the entire affair was simply a battle between those interested in keeping the designs in the public vs. private sector and that the arguments on safety were "hitting below the belt."

 This led to a letter from Michigan senator Patrick V. McNamara to Cisler, stating "I reject the myth you have concocted that this is solely a fight between public and private power interests."
 He took the issue to the floor of the Senate, stating that safety was paramount because the site was just outside Monroe, Michigan, a city of 20,000, and it was only 30 miles from Detroit.
 He noted "Were these questions raised solely by laymen - who known little or nothing about the complexities and technicalities of atomic reactors?
 No. They were raised by the AEC's own Advisory Committee on Reactor Safeguards.
 And its questions to date have never been answered."